Top of the page

 Epidermolysis bullosa simplex, Dowling-Meara

 A rare subtype of epidermolysis bullosa simplex (EBS), Dowling-Meara (EBS-DM), is primarily inherited in an autosomal dominant fashion and is associated with pathogenic variants in either keratin-5 (KRT5) or keratin-14 (KRT14).
 EBS-DM is one of the most severe types of EBS and occasionally results in mortality in early childhood.
+It has an estimated prevalence of 0.02 per million individuals in the United States and an incidence of 1.16 per million live births.
 One report cites an incidence of BCC of 44% by age 55 years in this population.
 Individuals who inherit two EBS pathogenic variants may present with a more severe phenotype.
 Other less phenotypically severe subtypes of EBS can also be caused by pathogenic variants in either KRT5 or KRT14.
 Approximately 75% of individuals with a clinical diagnosis of EBS (regardless of subtype) have KRT5 or KRT14 pathogenic variants.

 Characteristics of hereditary syndromes associated with a predisposition to BCC are described in Table 3 below.